 - a.
 Provide pupils with a broad general knowledge of and promote respect for public institutions and services through lessons, Assemblies, pastoral castle system, speaker events and curriculum programmes: PSHCE - b.
 Use the Student Council and other elected committees to teach pupils how they can influence decision making through democratic process - c.
-Include information about the advantages and disadvantages of democracy and how it works in Britain and abroad through the PSHCE, History, Geography, Religious Education,
+Include information about the advantages and disadvantages of democracy and how it works in Britain and abroad through the PSHCE, History, Geography, Religious Education, e.
+Use Assemblies slots to explore themes relating to democracy in this country and around the world.

-- Collective Worship and English Curricula at EYFS /KS1 /KS2 broadening to include Enterprise and Technologies. - d.
-Encourage students to be aware of injustice, perceived or real and think about ways in which this can be challenged through school processes or in the wider world, Charity Fundraising initiatives and awareness raising campaigns. - e.
-Use Assemblies to explore themes relating to democracy in this country and around the world.
+- Collective Worships and English Curricula at EYFS /KS1 /KS2 broadening to include Enterprise and Tecnologies. - d.
+Encourage students to be aware of injustice, perceived or real and think about ways in which this can be challenged through school processes or in the wider world, Charity Fundraising initiatives and awareness raising campaigns.